-The Company also formally established its Martinrea Innovation Development (MiND) initiative, with the purpose of incubating, developing and funding innovative technologies that can be directly applied to Martinrea's operations.
-MiND is led by Bruce Johnson, Executive Vice President, Martinrea Innovation Development.
-Martinrea currently holds three equity investments, including its investment in NanoXplore, its VoltaXplore 50/50 joint venture with NanoXplore, and a minority equity position in AlumaPower Inc., a private company developing aluminum air battery technology for a variety of end markets, including automotive.
-Martinrea is also evaluating a number of other initiatives within MiND, including additive manufacturing, robotics, and software.
+The Company also formally established its Martinrea Innovation Development (MiND) initiative, with the purpose of incubating, developing and funding innovative technologies that are strategic to Martinrea's portfolio.
+By the end of 2021, Martinrea held three equity investments, including its investment in NanoXplore, its VoltaXplore 50/50 joint venture with NanoXplore, and a minority equity position in AlumaPower Corporation, a private company developing aluminum air battery technology for a variety of end markets, including automotive.